wtbarras/Messenger/README.md

 # TinCan

-Tin can is a distributed chat application, and is currently in its early stage.
+Tin can is a peer to peer chat application, and is currently in its early stage.
-It will enable users to conduct fully encrypted communication over a P2P network.
+It will enable users to conduct fully encrypted communication with no trusted third party required.

 ## Getting Started